mongodb/docs/mms/source/install.rst

 To add a host to MMS, click the "plus" (``+``) button next to the word "Hosts," at the top-center of the Hosts page.
-This raises a query element for the hostname, port, and optionally the DB username and DB password.
+This raises a query element for the hostname, port, and optionally the DB username and password.
 Provide the necessary information and select "Add."

 The agent can discover MongoDB instances and inform MMS of: